conan-io/hooks/README.md

 The hook uses [spdx_lookup](https://pypi.org/project/spdx-lookup/) python module in order to perform its checks.

-Use `pip install spdx_lookup` in outder to install required dependency.
+Use `pip install spdx_lookup` in order to install required dependency.

 The hook is automatically called when *export* command is executed.